Key Takeaways

-I tried to provide the best feedback I could, to give thoughtful, insightful, specific ways people could improve, to stay focused and in the moment with each employee.
+I tried to provide the best feedback I could, to give thoughtful, insightful, specific ways people could improve — while staying focused and in the moment with each employee, and continuously generating new ideas and opportunities for growth.

 But it was tough, especially at the end of a day when I was conducting my sixth or seventh evaluation.